seanbreckenridge/on_machine/README.md

 esac
 ```

-This borrows a lot of ideas from tools like [`neofetch`](https://github.com/dylanaraps/neofetch) to figure out what operating system/distribution/window manager one is using
+This borrows a lot of ideas from tools like [`neofetch`](https://github.com/dylanaraps/neofetch) to figure out what operating system/distribution one is using

 ### Install